mbsimonovic/terraform-aws-service-catalog/core-concepts.md

     1. The code for this endpoint lives in [the `gruntwork-registry` module in the Gruntwork prototypes repo](https://github.com/gruntwork-io/prototypes/tree/master/gruntwork-registry).

     1. This endpoint is NOT ready for production use with all customers and could break at any time.
-If RenovateBot works well for us with this repo, we'll work to productionize this endpoint and roll out RenovateBot to all customers.
+If Patcher works well for us with this repo, we'll work to productionize this endpoint and roll out Patcher to all customers.

-    1. We are using a few weird hacks / workaronds.
-For example, all the `regex` managers in `renovate.json` set the `datasourceTemplate` to `terraform-module`, even for non Terraform code.
+    1. We are using a few weird hacks / workarounds.
+For example, all the `regex` managers in set the `datasourceTemplate` to `terraform-module`, even for non Terraform code.
 This is largely because we haven't figured out the right data source to use for all dependency types with our experimental endpoint, and pretending everything is a Terraform module works OK for now.
 Also, there are some TODOs in the code for dependencies we don't know how to update automatically, such as the Jenkins or Terraform version that gets installed (what endpoint do we get that info from?).

-    1. In the meantime, if you have questions or issues related to RenovateBot, contact [Jim](mailto:jim@gruntwork.io).
+    1. In the meantime, if you have questions or issues related to Patcher, contact [Jim](mailto:jim@gruntwork.io).

-1. RenovateBot is *extremely* configurable and customizable.
-The configuration is in [`renovate.json`](renovate.json).
-   See the [RenovateBot documentation](https://docs.renovatebot.com/) for instructions.

 1. Some auto-update conventions used in this repo:

     1. All Terraform and Terragrunt `source = <URL>?ref=XXX` dependencies get updated automatically.

-    1. For certain file types, if you put `renovate.json auto-update: <REPO NAME>` above a variable declaration that specifies a version number, the version number will be automatically updated whenever `<REPO NAME>` has a new release.
+    1. For certain file types, if you put `patcher auto-update: <REPO NAME>` above a variable declaration that specifies a version number, the version number will be automatically updated whenever `<REPO NAME>` has a new release.
 For example, in Bash scripts (`.sh` files):

         ```bash
-        # renovate.json auto-update: terraform-aws-eks
+        # patcher auto-update: terraform-aws-eks
         readonly DEFAULT_TERRAFORM_AWS_EKS_VERSION="v0.1.2"
         ```

-        Any time there's a new release of the `terraform-aws-eks` repo, RenovateBot will submit a PR updating the version number in this Bash script.
-See [`renovate.json`](renovate.json) for other supported file types.
+        Any time there's a new release of the `terraform-aws-eks` repo, Patcher will submit a PR updating the version number in this Bash script.

 ### pre-commit requirements